 The Model ICAO is designed to give participants insight into international diplomacy and the challenges associated with forging global consensus on air transport governance issues such as collaborative safety approaches, air navigation procedures, the adoption of international Standards and Recommended Practices (SARPs) and their formal incorporation into the Annexes to the Chicago Convention, and aviation’s critical role in fostering sustainable socio-economic development.

 University-level students pursuing courses in the fields of international law, political science, management, and engineering from Council Member States are eligible to participate in the Model ICAO Council.
 The event usually involves substantial research, public speaking, debating, as well as critical thinking, and participants enhance their writing skills and work towards conflict resolution and cooperation, thereby developing leadership skills.

-Held each year in parallel to the NGAP Global Summit, Model ICAO Forums target high school, college, and university-level students from all 192 Member States of ICAO.
-Participants study global aviation’s challenges and, through a Case Study competition, propose solutions to a panel of industry experts on emerging topics such as: Socio-economic Benefits of Air Transport; Capacity-building and Aviation Security; Unmanned Aircraft Systems; and Dangerous Cargo; to name just a few.
+Held in parallel to the first NGAP Global Summit, the Model ICAO Forum targeted high school, college, and university-level students from all 192 Member States of ICAO.
+Participants studied global aviation's challenges and, through a Case Study competition, proposed solutions to a panel of industry experts on emerging topics such as: Socio-economic Benefits of Air Transport; Capacity-building and Aviation Security; Unmanned Aircraft Systems; and Dangerous Cargo; to name just a few.

-The event also includes speed mentoring sessions with seasoned aviation professionals, and career exhibits by major air transport and industry organizations attending the NGAP Global Summit.
+The event also included speed mentoring sessions with seasoned aviation professionals, and career exhibits by major air transport and industry organizations attending the NGAP Global Summit.

-Through the NGAP Global Summit Model ICAO Forums, ICAO aims to raise awareness on the projected shortage of aviation professionals by broadening the scope of its outreach to young leaders, whose active involvement is crucial to sustainably managing the future global aviation sector.
+Through the NGAP Global Summit Model ICAO Forum, ICAO aimed to raise awareness on the projected shortage of aviation professionals by broadening the scope of its outreach to young leaders, whose active involvement is crucial to sustainably managing the future global aviation sector.